NBISweden/single-cell_sib_scilifelab_2021/project_spatial/tips.md

 In squidpy, the `img.crop_corner()` function selects the upper left corner and a with/hight from that position:

 <img src="images/squidpy_crop.png" width="500" align="center">

+### Running tangram, nuclei segmentation and image features:

+* Some example code on how to run tangram in 'notebooks/tangram_test.ipynb'
+* Some example code on how to run nuceli segmentation and then tangram, and also calculate image features, in 'notebooks/tangram_test_segmentation.ipynb'

+### Selection of image region with Napari

+Some example code on how to select part of of a section in folder 'notebooks/napari_test.ipynb'